anirbanghosh631/Data-Analysis-Dashboard/README.md

 - 30,000+ attendance records
 - Attributes: employee ID, department, location, shift, attendance status, overtime hours, and timestamps
 ## Questions (KPI)
--What is the overall attendance rate?
+- What is the overall attendance rate?
--How many late arrivals occur per department/shift?
+- How many late arrivals occur per department/shift?
--What is the absenteeism percentage?
+- What is the absenteeism percentage?
--What are the total overtime hours worked?
+- What are the total overtime hours worked?
--Which locations or departments have the highest absenteeism/late arrivals?
+- Which locations or departments have the highest absenteeism/late arrivals?